davebshow/goblin/docs/index.rst

 :py:class:`GraphSON2MessageSerializer<goblin.driver.serializer.GraphSON2MessageSerializer>`.
-Since GraphSON2 was only recently included in the TinkerPop 3.2.2 release, :py:mod:`goblin.driver` also ships with :py:class:`GraphSONMessageSerializer<goblin.driver.serializer.GraphSONMessageSerializer>`.
+Since GraphSON2 was only recently included in the TinkerPop 3.2.2 release, :py:mod:`goblin.driver` also ships with :py:class:`GraphSONMessageSerializer<goblin.driver.serializer.GraphSONMessageSerializer>` for backwards compatibility.
 In the near future (when projects like Titan and DSE support the 3.2 Gremlin Server line), support for GraphsSON1 will be dropped.

 The :py:mod:`goblin<Goblin>` OGM still uses GraphSON1 by default and will do so until :py:mod:`goblin.driver` support is dropped.
 It will then be updated to